odedstein/sgi-introduction-course/010_sparse_matrices/010_sparse_matrices.md

 ```
 This format is called
 [coordinate list](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)).
-It is not the format used by MATLAB internally, but it is important, as it is
+It is not the format used by Python internally, but it is important, as it is
-very easy to construct sparse matrices from this format, and MATLAB displays
+very easy to construct sparse matrices from this format, and Python displays
 sparse matrices as a coordinate list when prompted.

 A more popular format is the